nhsx/standards-registry-discovery/README.md

 We spoke to health care providers, developers and information specialists, IT suppliers and central teams who oversee digital procurement and technology assurance.

 We designed **3** prototypes for a standards directory and tested 2 of them with real users.
 We identified a technical solution for building the service and developed a beta specification for how to take this work forward.
+[Link to latest prototype](https://nhs-standards-registry.herokuapp.com/v4/home) (username: nhsx password: test)

 ## Key findings
 Our research validated that people can’t find standards easily.
 Standards are produced by multiple sources with no central directory where everything can be found.
 Expert users had learnt where to go but it’s a confusing landscape for newcomers.